ChrisRfr/Win10XPE/README.md

 # Win10XPE
-Win10XPE will help you build a lightweight desktop Windows Preinstallation Environment (WinPE) for performing tasks or troubleshooting a Windows OS while it is Offline or for installing a Windows OS.
+Win10XPE will help you build a lightweight desktop Windows 10 or Windows 11 Preinstallation Environment (WinPE) for performing tasks or troubleshooting a Windows OS while it is Offline or for installing a Windows OS.
 It can be booted via USB drive, CD-ROM, or hard disk.

 Uses of WinPE:<br/>
 - Set up your hard drive and prepare it for installing a Windows OS<br/>